 In other locations, the river takes on a life of its own.
 The Danube can be a fast and turbulent river upstream, with less sediment.
 It moves a bit slower as it meanders along the banks of Vienna, becoming more murky.
 Further east, it changed again for us, where winter in Budapest brought forth the most vivid shade of blue imaginable.
 Here’s the photographic proof (click each photo to enlarge, if you like):

 So as it turns out, artistry really does mimic life in certain parts of the Danube.
 We’ll be back in Europe someday to hopefully follow the Danube further east to the Black Sea.
+One of the best ways to discover the river’s color and so much more is by boat.
+There are a great many Danube River cruises lasting just a few hours or a full day.
 The next time you visit Central Europe, see if you, too, can attest whether the blue Danube is really blue!